finnbuhse/Function-Helper/README.md

   - logarithms are supported and should be written log(base, x)
   - sin, cos, and tan are also supported and are written sin(x), cos(x), and tan(x) respectively.

-Alternatively, one can define a function via
+Alternatively, one can define a function via data.
+Currently, only 2 dimensional data is supported, so you must enter 'x' and 'y' values.
+Once the generate function button is pressed a LaGrange polynomial that satifies the data is generated.